General Questions

 If you’re enrolling in a vocational education qualification and wish to apply for credit transfer (CT) or RPL, please contact Kaplan Professional on 1300 662 203 or rpl@kaplan.edu.au and request the relevant RPL kit for your course.
 Alternatively, you can complete the Credit and Recognition of Prior Learning Application Form.
 Details on how to submit your application are on the form.

 No, you don’t need to be an Australian citizen.
 As all of our qualifications are delivered online, you also don’t need to be in Australia to study with Kaplan Professional.
 Course fees are the same for all students.
-It’s important to note you won’t be eligible for a student visa while studying with Kaplan Professional.

 If English is your second language, you’re still eligible to study with Kaplan Professional.
 It’s recommended you have competent language, literacy and numeracy skills (contained in the entry requirements on a specific course page) as the delivery mode of our courses rely on extensive use of written and verbal communication.